 Intentional Creativity is not therapy, although it may be therapeutic.
 A person enters with the idea that they will do their own work, as well as prepare to work with others.
 Each person must enter with the intent to teach.
 Coming in to do the training for any purpose other than to teach the work, is not permitted.
 The work being, your OWN work combined with Intentional Creativity.

 Each person is responsible for the agreement they make regarding their financial arrangement upon acceptance into the training.
 They must communicate with our team if there is a change.
 There are no refunds after enrollment.
-Enrolling and speaking to Shiloh Sophia is your agreement to take the training.
+Enrolling is your agreement to take the training.
 This is a training, and we take enrollment very seriously, and so should those applying.

 If there is a story to be told about why someone cannot complete, or cannot make an event they previously signed up for, or needs to cancel the training, your story will be reviewed on a situation by situation basis.